Speedy Smith

-Kenneth J. "Speedy" Smith Jr. (born January 28, 1993) is an American professional basketball player for Hapoel Jerusalem of the Israeli Basketball Premier League and the Basketball Champions League.
+Kenneth Jerome "Speedy" Smith Jr. (born January 28, 1993) is an American professional basketball player for Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).
 He was named Conference USA Men's Basketball Player of the Year in 2015.

 Early life

 Smith was born and raised in St. Petersburg, Florida and attended Boca Ciega High School in Gulfport.
 He was given the nickname, Speedy, after his grandmother said, "That's Speedy" when he was born.
 Smith grew up as an athletics star and started out with football.
 Smith primarily played the quarterback position, his father saying, "I actually thought football was his better sport.
 He was a leader all the way through.
 He knew how to prepare his players and get them in the right position on the field."
 However, Smith later chose to start playing basketball because he felt that it would lower his chance of getting injured.

 As a senior playing basketball for Boca Ciega, Smith averaged 18 points, 9.6 assists, 4 rebounds, 3 steals and 1.2 blocks per game.